Taking and Closing Deposits for Future Orders using Accounts

 8. Tap Print again to print a copy of this order for your records.
 You will use this as a reminder of what needs to be prepared for the day of pickup.
 Note on the bill a deposit is being left.
 Note the Order #.
 You will use this later.
 Mark on your physical calendar or calendar app that this order needs to be prepared and other details.

-9. Tap the Home icon to return to the Orders screen.
+9. Tap Back to return to the Orders screen.

 11. We don’t recommend keeping this order open as you have to keep ignoring it every time you perform an end of day.